 The same rebate applies to savings accounts.
 Keep this in mind as you choose which accounts to open.

 Incoming transfers, including both wires and ACH, are always free with First Internet Bank.
-Unfortunately, outgoing ACH transfers cost $5 each, and outgoing wires are $20 for domestic and $50 for international.
+Unfortunately, outgoing wires are $20 for domestic and $50 for international.

 With this in mind, always try to use Zelle if you can.
 The service is free, and you can easily send money to most major bank accounts.

 To open a new account, head to www.firstib.com and download the app.
-To qualify, you’ll need to be at least 18 and a legal US resident.
-You also need to come prepared with your Social Security number and government-issued ID.
+You must be at least 18 and a legal US resident to qualify.
+You must also come prepared with your Social Security number and government-issued ID.

 Opening an account only takes a few minutes, and once you’ve made your initial deposit, you’ll be ready to get started.